-Historians must judge at some later time former President Marcos' role in the development of his country.
-He made his positive contributions, not least by leaving without undue Despite the peaceful transfer of power, the current government has violence.
+Marcos' role in the development of his country.
+He made his positive contributions, not least by leaving without undue Despite the peach themselves pour, the current government has violence.
 But those who have succeeded him in power have inherited a legacy of daunting problems:

--- a communist insurgency of serious dimensions;

--- an economy distorted by inequities, declining growth rates and irrational government interference; and mask the arbitrary exercise of power and devastating.
+- -- a communist insurgency of serious dimensions; - -- an economy distorted by inequities, declining growth rates and irrational government interference; and was undermined by centralized control -- a political system that employed democratic forms to AND consupt practices. mask the arbitrary exercise of power and devastating corruption.